-In Rajya Sabha PM gives emotional farewell to Ghulam Nabi Azad
+Teary eyed, emotional PM Modi gives farewell to outgoing RS leader Ghulam Nabi Azad

 New Delhi, Feb 09: The person replacing Ghulam Nabi Azad as leader of opposition in the Rajya Sabha will have a difficult time matching his work.
 He was not only concerned about his party, but also about the country and the House, Prime Minister Narendra Modi said during the farewell to the retiring members of the Rajya Saba.